 Pomarola is one of the corner stones of Italian cooking is tomato sauce.
 This is a simple recipe that can be used as it is or can be added to when needed.
 It is important to use fresh and ripe tomatoes.
 Make a lot and freeze it for Winter.
 This recipe was given to me by Ilyse, who used to have the most amazing Italian food blog, Lucullian Delights.

 Have a look at our great pizza dough recipes here.
 Our pizzas are here.
 You might like to see what else we freeze in Autumn here and here, especially when it comes to freezing different tomato pastes and sauces.
-Browse all of our Tomato recipes here and here.
+Browse all of our Tomato recipes.
 Or you might like to browse Sauce recipes here and here.
-Check out our easy Autumn recipes here and here.
+Check out our easy Early Autumn recipes.

 How to Make Pomarola | Italian Tomato Sauce